| My Musical History: How I Became

 road trips, and time would fly.
 It just became very natural to

+sing alone and with others.
 I remember the first time I saw and was able

 to hold a real musical instrument—a French horn—that